 The efficacy of the RTS,S vaccine was established in the Phase 3 clinical trials (see #3, above); children who receive 4 doses of the vaccine have a significantly lower risk of developing clinical malaria and severe malaria.
 The malaria vaccine implementation programme (MVIP), coordinated by WHO, has been designed to address several outstanding questions related to the public health use of the vaccine.

 Specifically, the MVIP will assess the operational feasibility of administering the required 4 doses of the vaccine in children; the vaccine’s potential role in reducing childhood deaths; and its safety in the context of routine use.

 6. Which countries will participate in MVIP?

-Country selection for the implementation programme will be officially announced by WHO on 24 April 2017, just ahead of World Malaria Day, and during African Vaccination Week.
-Each country will select the districts and regions to be included in the pilots.
+Ghana, Kenya and Malawi will introduce RTS,S in selected areas as part of the MVIP.
+Countries selected for the programme were officially announced by WHO on 24 April 2017.
+Each of the 3 countries will select the districts and regions to be included in the pilots.